Conflict

 Location

-الرقة, Qitar street, Ar Raqqah, Syria
+الرقة, Qitar street, Raqqa, Syria

 Geolocation

-Airwars assessment
+Airwars Assessment

 Between seven and ten civilians including three children and three women died and dozens more were injured in an airstrike on Qitar street, according to local sources.
 While the majority of reports attributed the incident to the Coalition, one report alleged that Russia was responsible.
 The Coalition later reported that “no Coalition strikes were conducted in this geographic area that correspond to the report of civilian casualties.”